Posted by Dr. John Thomas on Mar 19, 2019 9:24:58 AM

 Stress-related sleep issues are commonplace, so it’s important to find ways to manage stress levels.
 Is it blowing off steam and excess energy through exercise or taking a few moments each day to practice mindfulness that calm your nerves?
 Finding a method to manage stress that works will increase your chances of restful sleep.

-Natural strategies for neurocognitive prevention can be boiled down to nutrient and mineral deficiencies, gut health, the body’s daily detoxification abilities, and rest.
+Strategies for neurocognitive prevention can be boiled down to nutrient and mineral deficiencies, gut health, the body’s daily detoxification abilities, and rest.
 A good functional medicine practitioner will create an actionable cognitive health plan by first determining where any deficiencies lie.
-Then, they’ll help correct them through dietary changes, high-quality supplements, balancing the gut microbiome, and suggesting lifestyle changes that will help manage stress and improve rest.
-Unlike pharmaceuticals, which only abate the symptomology, functional medicine deals with neurocognitive disorders upstream of the problem.
+Then, they’ll help correct them through dietary changes, high-quality supplements, balancing the gut microbiome, and suggesting lifestyle changes that will help manage stress and improve rest.*